ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Designing a Library of Shape Abstractions

-\methodname's framing receives a number of benefits from the prior knowledge encoded in LLMs.
-As LLMs have been trained extensively on human-written code, they are able to author functions with meaningful names and parameters.
-This exposes an interface that is semantically aligned, and easy to work with.
-However, LLMs, by themselves, are prone to hallucinate, generating mismatches from `real' distributions of shapes.
-To overcome this limitation, our system validates the plausibility of its productions by searching for function implementations and applications that can explain sub-structures in the seed set shapes.
-Figure~\ref{fig:method_fig} shows our overall pipeline, which is divided into four stages: (a)~\textit{interface creation} converts function descriptions into a library interface (Sec.~\ref{sec:lib_interface}); (b)~\textit{application proposal} identifies which library functions should model which seed set shapes (Sec.~\ref{sec:prop_apps}); (c)~\textit{implementation proposal} generates candidate function implementations (Sec.~\ref{sec:prop_impls}); (d)~\textit{library validation} finalizes the library through geometric analysis (Sec.~\ref{sec:lib_validation}).
+We depict \methodname's pipeline for converting a user's input design intent into a library of abstraction functions in Figure~\ref{fig:method_fig}.
+This process is divided into four stages: (a)~\textit{interface creation} converts function descriptions into a library interface (Sec.~\ref{sec:lib_interface}); (b)~\textit{application proposal} identifies which library functions should model which seed set shapes (Sec.~\ref{sec:prop_apps}); (c)~\textit{implementation proposal} generates candidate function implementations (Sec.~\ref{sec:prop_impls}); (d)~\textit{library validation} finalizes the library through geometric analysis (Sec.~\ref{sec:lib_validation}).